-A lot of money was needed, so they re-invented themselves as a Charitable Community Benefit Society and worked hard on creating a community share offer.
+They re-invented themselves as a Charitable Community Benefit Society and worked hard on creating a community share offer.

-The team reached out to their community and received a staggering amount of support and funding from their investors to secure the future of their pier - a real success story showing just what can happen when the crowd comes together.
+Reaching out to their community they received a staggering amount of support and funding from their investors to secure the future of their pier.